 My heart is being pricked of late because I seem to forget to start my prayers in adoration towards God.
 I am afraid that too often I jump right into the "Give me" part which should be the last thing we do.
-I learned an acronym years ago that leads us into prayer and reminds … Continue reading How to Start Your Prayers
+I learned an acronym years ago that leads us into prayer and reminds … Continue reading Entering Into the Presence of God

 Unleash the power of prayer and fasting